Getting the most from holiday gift cards

 by Linda Shapero

 It's post-holiday time.
-Once again, your cousin got you a gift certificate from an online retailer you don't like.
+Once again, your cousin got you a gift card from an online retailer you don't like.
 Mom and Dad got you a gift card worth $100 but at another store where you don't usually shop.
-And your brother got you a gift certificate at a bookstore you love.
+And your brother got you a gift card at a bookstore you love.
 Well, one out of three isn't bad!

-First, you'll want to check the gift cards and gift certificate to see if there are any restrictions you should know about (like expiration dates, store return policies, etc.), so you know what to expect if you need to do a return.
+First, you'll want to check the gift cards to see if there are any restrictions you should know about (like expiration dates, store return policies, etc.), so you know what to expect if you need to do a return.

 You may want to pick up some CDs, stationery, or gift items on sale, in case you're thinking of an early start on next year's holiday shopping list.
 If not, that's okay.
 Blow the wad on you, since that was the idea in the first place.

-Next, we have the gift cards.
+What about the other gift cards?
 In case you're not aware of this and many people aren't, there are several websites where you can trade gift cards with other recipients who want to get rid of theirs, too.
 Sadly, there are a lot of well-meaning gift givers out there who are clearly missing the mark.
 Unfortunately, there are also some people hawking gift cards that have been stolen or obtained fraudulently by use of someone else's credit card.
-A few sites that will help you make sure you aren't being swindled are Plasticjungle.com and Cardavenue.
+A few sites that will help you make sure you aren't being swindled are Cardcash and Cardavenue.
 Both of these sites make sure all gift cards are legitimate before listing them, so you won't have to worry about being taken for a ride.

 So far, so good, but now comes the part where you have to pay careful attention.
 Awhile ago, I happened to hear a report on NPR about all of the people who don't use their gift cards in a timely manner.
 It seems that there are quite a few out there.
 They either forget about them, as they are buried deep in their wallet, or just plain forget them.
 Then, if and when they finally decide to go shopping, they are in for a surprise because either the company has gone out of business or is not honoring the cards that were sold at the time theirs was purchased.
 The bad news is they may have to fight for a refund or credit.
 And even so, they may not succeed.